fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

 * Delete markers are not replicated, so you need to delete the object in destination bucket as well.

 ### Limitations & Performance
+* By default, you can create up to **100 buckets** in each of your AWS accounts.
+You can increase your account bucket limit to a maximum of 1,000 buckets by submitting a service limit increase.
 * A single upload can be up to 5 GB.
 Objects higher than 100 MB it's recommended to use a Multipart upload.
 Multipart is required for files over 5Gb.
 * Multipart upload allow parallelize uploads, increasing efficiency.
 * In the same way, you can download in parts using S3 Byte-Range fetches.
 Speed-up downloads with concurrency and if a part fails, only that one needs to be re downloaded.